cran/PRIMsrc/README.md

 ================
 ### Installation

-* To install [`PRIMsrc` from CRAN repository](https://CRAN.R-project.org/package=PRIMsrc), simply download and install the current version (0.7.0) from the CRAN repository:
+* To install the stable version (0.7.1) of `PRIMsrc` from the [CRAN](https://CRAN.R-project.org/package=PRIMsrc) repository, simply download and install the current version (0.7.1) from the CRAN repository:

 ```{r}
 install.packages("PRIMsrc")
 ```

-* Alternatively, you can install the most up-to-date development version (>= 0.7.0) of [`PRIMsrc` from GitHub repository](https://github.com/jedazard/PRIMsrc) using devtools, simply run:
+* Alternatively, you can install the most up-to-date development version (>= 0.7.1) of `PRIMsrc` from the [GitHub](https://github.com/jedazard/PRIMsrc) repository, simply run the following using devtools:

 ```{r}
 install.packages("devtools")